Home Program Hot Lunch

 We source organic produce from local farms whenever possible, and the menu rotates regularly to suit a wide variety of tastes and dietary needs.
 Hot Lunch Menus are posted monthly on ParentSquare.
 Hot Lunch Program Registration opens in June and is available through Blackbaud forms.

 No lunch, credit or special arrangement is provided for students who are out sick, at an appointment, or off campus for personal reasons.

 Our talented culinary team is on site providing a healthy and delicious catering option to our families.
 We source organic produce from local farms whenever possible, and the menu rotates regularly to suit a wide variety of tastes and dietary needs.
 See monthly menu!

 A typical lunch menu includes a main hot entree and vegetarian equivalent.
 Every day brings a selection of half a dozen hearty grain and vegetable salads, including roasted vegetables, or other sides like polenta triangles, hummus, or egg salad.
 Rice and beans are a staple in the buffet line, as are sunflower butter and jam sandwiches.
 Gluten free bread is available on request.
 Cut fruit and sliced vegetables, along with hard boiled eggs are always available.
 Milk and water are served to drink.

-The annual cost of our Hot Lunch Program during the 2022-2023 school year is as follows.
+The annual cost of our Hot Lunch Program ranges from $1,400 – $1,800 per year depending on grade of student.